 The Corporate Governance and Nominating Committee will consider stockholder recommendations for candidates to the Board on the same basis that it considers all other candidates recommended to it.
-To recommend a director candidate to the Corporate Governance and Nominating Committee, the stockholder must provide the Company with a written notice that contains (1) the name and address of the nominating stockholder and person to be nominated; (2) the number and class of all shares of each class of common stock of the Company beneficially owned by the person to be nominated, if any; (3) a representation that the nominating stockholder is a stockholder of record of the Company s stock entitled to vote at a meeting to elect directors of the Company, a statement of the number and class of all shares of each class of common stock of the Company, a statement of the number and class of all shares of each class of company beneficially owned by the nominating stockholder, and an assertion that the stockholder intends to appear in person or by proxy at the meeting to nominate the person specified in the notice; (4) a description of all arrangements or understandings between the nominating stockholder, the person to be nominated, and any other person or persons (naming such person or persons) to which the nomination is to be made by the stockholder; (5) such other information regarding the person to be nominated by such stockholder as would be required to be included in a proxy statement filed pursuant to the proxy rules of the SEC, had the nominate been nominated, or was intended to be nominated, by the Board; and (6) the signed consent of the person to be nominated to serve as a director of the Company, if so elected, to be named in the Company s proxy statement (whether or not nominated), and the signed consent of the nominating stockholder to be named in the Company s proxy statement (whether or not the Board chooses to nominate the recommended nominee).
+To recommend a director candidate to the Corporate Governance and Nominating Committee, the stockholder must provide the Company with a written notice that contains, to the extent known to the nominating stockholder, (1) the name, age, business address and residence address of the nominating stockholder and the person to be nominated; (2) the number and class of all shares of capital stock and other securities of the Company beneficially owned by the person to be nominated and by the nominating stockholder and a description of the manner of beneficial ownership of such securities; (3) the principal occupation of the proposed nominee; (4) a representation that the notifying stockholder intends to appear in person or by proxy at the meeting to nominate the person or persons specified in the notice; (5) a description of all arrangements or understandings between the nominating stockholder, the person to be nominated, and any other person or persons (naming such person or persons) pursuant to which the nomination is to be made by the stockholder; (6) such other information regarding the person to be nominated by such stockholder as would be required to be included in a proxy statement filed pursuant to the proxy rules of the SEC, had the nominee been nominated, or was intended to be nominated, by the Board; and (7) the consent of the person to be nominated to serve as a director of the Company, if so elected, to be named in the Company s proxy statement (whether or not nominated), and the consent of the nominating stockholder to be named in the Company s proxy statement (whether or not the Board chooses to nominate the recommended nominee).
 If a stockholder wishes to formally nominate a candidate, he or she must follow the procedures described in the Company s bylaws.

-All director candidate recommendations and formal nominations for membership to the Board for the 2010 Annual Meeting of Stockholders must be sent to the Company at the address set forth below and received by the date specified for stockholder proposals.
+All director candidate recommendations and formal nominations for membership to the Board for the 2011 Annual Meeting of Stockholders must be sent to the Company at the address set forth below and received by the date specified for stockholder proposals.
 See Stockholders Proposals to Be Presented at the Next Annual Meeting below.
 The presiding officer of the Annual Meeting of Stockholders may refuse to acknowledge the nomination of any person not made in compliance with the foregoing procedure.